Missing You (South Korean TV series): Production

-The series was written by Moon Hee-jung, who previously wrote The Last Scandal of My Life and Can You Hear My Heart.
+The series was written by Moon Hee-jung, who previously wrote Last Scandal and Listen to My Heart.
 Director Lee Jae-dong previously helmed Can't Lose and Thank You.

 Teenage actors Yeo Jin-goo and Kim So-hyun were first cast as the younger versions of the leading characters, and they appeared in the first four episodes.
 They previously played Crown Prince Lee Hwon and Lady Yoon Bo-kyung, respectively, in MBC drama Moon Embracing the Sun.
 In September 2012, Park Yoochun officially signed on as the male lead, and in October, Yoon Eun-hye was cast in the female lead role; this is her first melodrama.

 Episode 13, originally scheduled for broadcast on December 19, 2012, was preempted by election special Decision 2012.
 It aired on Thursday, December 20 instead, resulting in only one episode for that week.
 The series was extended by one episode and ended on January 17, 2013, concluding with 21 episodes.